 Professor Field Rickards is the Dean of the Melbourne Graduate School of Education (MGSE).
-He began his career as an audiologist, and then lectured in audiology, before applying his clinical approach to education.
-Lecturers from MGSE appeared in the ABC documentary, Revolution School, as both academic advisor and mentors to the teaching staff of Kambrya College.
+He began his career as an audiologist, followed by lecturing in audiology, before applying his clinical approach to education.
+Lecturers from MGSE appeared in the ABC documentary, Revolution School academic advisors and mentors to the teaching staff of Kambrya College.

 The college is a member of the MGSE partnership of schools, which facilitates clinical practice for pre-service teachers, and provides professional support and mentorship to the schools’ teaching staff.
 The successful series has engaged audiences and propelled the concept of clinical teaching into the public domain.